aws-samples/amazon-chime-sdk/apps/chat/README.md

 1. Ensure your workspace has node.js installed.
 Type `node -v` in your terminal to confirm, and it should return a version number.
 2. Navigate to the root folder of Amazon Chime Sample App `apps/chat`
-3. In the root directory `apps/chat`, Open `src/Config.js` with the editor of your choice and update the each missing config with the values from the previously created resources.
+3. In the root directory `apps/chat`, open `src/Config.js` with the editor of your choice and update the each missing config with the values from the previously created resources.
 4. In the root directory `apps/chat`, run `npm install` and then `npm start` to build and start the client
 5. Open https://localhost:9000/ in your browser